 |EDN 312: English Grammar for Teachers

 The Watson College of Education offers a minor in English as a Second Language, which leads to Add-On teacher licensure in English as a Second Language for individuals who have earned initial NC teacher licensure.

 ESL Topics for Non-ESL Teachers (EDN 495)

 This elective course covers cross-cultural communication and second language acquisition but focuses on methods and assessment information aimed at helping mainstream teachers become more proficient teachers of English Language Learners (ELLs).
 We will review critical aspects of the Common Core State Standards and how teachers can increase the academic language proficiency of all their students.

 ESL Topics for Non-ESL Teachers (EDN 495) is offered in spring semesters.
 All undergraduate students (regardless of major) are invited to enroll in this course.

 To Apply to the ELMS Project

-- Provide two letters of recommendation from professors.
+- (ESL Add-On Licensure Participants Only) - Provide two letters of recommendation from professors.
 Please confirm with the professors, as you will be asked to submit their names and email addresses in the on-line application.